 The last time we talked I was confessing how greedy I felt, and how uncomfortable it was to be faced, so blatantly, with your imperfections.
 As my closet became more empty and my drawers more bare I started to feel it too, inside.
-I love fashion and my clothes are a huge part of what I felt made me who I am.
+I love fashion and my clothes are a huge part of what I felt made me who I was.
 I love putting together outfits; trying weird and outlandish styles; and doing crazy things with my shoes, accessories, and hair.
 I live for it!
 So to see my drawers and closets so bare made me feel like I’d lost a part of myself.

 The more I sat with the idea, however, the more I realized that if anything I’d become even more me.
 I was even more Alexis than the day before.
 If anything, I was the most Alexis I had ever been.
 I was left with the bare bones of what it is to be me.
 With what I do have now I am undoubtedly and unapologetically exact who I want to be and nobody else.
 There is no second guessing me.
 There is no wondering what I’m like.
 I am just simply who I am.
 When I began to let go of my things as defining points I began to hold more tightly to myself.

 I had valued myself as someone who could be whoever I wanted to be.
 One day I could be goth, preppy, hipster, hippie, etc., but the more I sat with this idea the more I realized this was just a physical way for me to say, “I have no idea who I am.”
 In a sense I had defined myself by having no real definition.
 I had given myself an explanation for what I thought was strength.
 “Be whoever you want – You can do anything.”
 Right?
 But now I know the hardest part is deciding to be something.